 Even though an all-nets route is automatically added, no traffic can flow without the addition of an IP rule which explicitly allows traffic to flow.
-Let us assume we want to allow web browsing from the protected network G3_net on the interface G3.
-A simple rule to do this would have the rule's Action property set to the value Allow and is defined with the following command:
+Let us assume we want to allow web browsing from the protected network G1_net which is connected to the interface G1.
+A simple rule to do this would have the rule's Action property set to the value Allow.

-The IP rule set main always exists by default and is a top level CLI context.
-Add an IP rule called lan_to_wan to allow the traffic through to the public Internet:
+The following command will add an IP rule called lan_to_wan to allow the traffic through to the public Internet:

 '''

 Device:/> add IPRule Action=Allow

-SourceInterface=G3
+SourceInterface=G1

-SourceNetwork=InterfaceAddresses/G3_net
+SourceNetwork=InterfaceAddresses/G1_net

 DestinationInterface=G2

 DestinationNetwork=all-nets

 Service=http

 Name=lan_to_wan

 '''

 This IP rule would be correct if the internal network hosts have public IPv4 addresses but in most scenarios this will not be true and internal hosts will have private IPv4 addresses.
 In that case, we must use NAT to send out traffic so that the apparent source IP address is the IP of the interface connected to the ISP.
-To do this we simply change the Action property in the above command from a value of Allow to a value of NAT:
+To do this, change the Action property in the above command from a value of Allow to a value of NAT: